tilezen/vector-datasource/docs/layers.md

 Both `name:zh-Hans` and `name:zh-Hant` properties are best-effort.
 It means `name:zh-Hans` can sometimes contain Traditional Chinese and `name:zh-Hant` can sometimes contain Simplified Chinese.
 And we don't auto-translate Traditional Chinese to Simplified Chinese or vice versa.

+The `name:zh` field is now deprecated.
+But for backward-compatibility we also populate it, and this field is Simplified Chinese most time but can also be Traditional Chinese.
+Don't rely on this field.

 ###### OSM

 We use three tags `name:zh`, `name:zh-Hans` and `name:zh-Hant` from OSM to populate the two properties: